University of Tuebingen

 Dipl.
 Biol., TU Kaiserslautern

-(36) Hughes, C. C.* (2020) Chemical labeling strategies for small molecule natural product detection, isolation, and structure elucidation.
+(36) Hughes, C. C.* (2020) Chemical labeling strategies for small molecule natural product detection and isolation.
 Nat.
 Prod.
 Rep., submitted.

 ASSISTANT PROFESSOR (SCRIPPS INSTITUTION OF OCEANOGRAPHY)